LuisGC/blog/content/blog/2019/08/tolkien-2019.md

 _Bilbo, Ulysses and the Greatness of the Unknown_, by **Gloria Larini**

 _Memory, Lore, Knowledge_, by **Thomas Honegger**

+Another quite interesting talk.
+The speaker explained the concepts, remarking the difference that Tolkien made among them.
+For example, regarding memory we can find _live_ memory (Gandalf, Galadriel, ...) and dormant memory (the ring verse, old Gondor lore).
+The main part of the talk was about the difference (almost opposition) between knowledge and lore.
+In Middle-earth, knowledge is perceived as negative (Saruman is the main representative) but Lore is usually positive (Ioreth, as the best example).
+Lore cannot be learned, it needs to be handed over or it will be lost.
+That is why knowledge can increase, but Lore can only decline.

 _The Hobbits and I: My Travels in Middle-earth_, by **Brian Sibley**